t1st3-deprecate/grunt-robots-txt/README.md

 * **policy**: `Object` *(`` by default)*

 	Hash of your policy.
 	Note that you can give an array of values for `disallow` in order to create multiple `Disallow` lines for the concerned User-agent.
-Same is possible for `Allow` lines.
+Same is possible for `Allow` and `Sitemap` lines.

+	There can be only 1 `Crawl-delay` option, and only 1 `Host` option.
+If you supply more, only th last one will be added to the robots.txt file.

+	As `Sitemap`, `Crawl-delay` and `Host` are non-standard, if you don't supply any of these in your config, your robots.txt will not include these options by default.